 Fig. 15b illustrates a higher resolution model where the girder and diaphragm elements are simulated through shell elements.
 While keeping the same shell element for the deck, the connection and offset between the multiple girder elements and the deck are simulated through a number of link elements, which act to enforce strain compatibility between the various elements.
 Through this level of model resolution, it is now possible to explicitly simulate cross bracing or diaphragms.
 Due to the capability of the proposed model resolution, the boundary conditions and continuity (which are very crucial to the dynamic analysis of the structure) could be perfectly simulated at the girder ends, abutments, or piers.
 As shown in Fig. 15c, having such resolution will also help in incorporating the SHM and NDE data to assign different geometrical and material characteristics for the elements.
+The authors have previously conducted several studies on defining different model updating resolution techniques and have utilized a variety of structural characteristics (inclusive of geometrical and material) for model refinement (Weidner 2012; Yarnold and Weidner 2016; Zhou et al. 2012; Dubbs 2012; Dubbs and Moon 2015; Masceri 2015).
 Such models represent a good balance between ease of use and accuracy as evidence by their common usage for simulating highway bridges.
 In a finer resolution, it is possible to divide every single elements into a number of solid elements, however, this would not be a feasible case for the purpose of NDE-SHM integration.

-Although it is possible to examine more refined models, at this stage (and based on past experience) the research team believes that the marginal benefits that may be gained cannot be justified when weighed against the significant increase in complexity.Fig.
-16 schematically illustrates the trade-off between model resolution, accuracy of demand estimation, and the complexity of computation.
+Although it is possible to examine more refined models, at this stage (and based on past experience) the research team believes that the marginal benefits that may be gained cannot be justified when weighed against the significant increase in complexity.
+This is further supported by the desire for this project to produce results that are implementable in practice, as the vast majority of consultants do not have the ability to implement new element types or perform multi-physics simulation.
+As a result, this study aims to develop and examine strategies that combine common NDE and SHM data within common model updating approaches that are compatible with current practice.
+Fig. 16 schematically illustrates the trade-off between model resolution, accuracy of demand estimation, and the complexity of computation.
 The exponential curve illustrates that while the accuracy of demand estimation may show significant improvement at lower model resolution (e.g. a to b to c); however, at higher model resolutions (e.g. c to d) only marginal gains in demand estimation are observed.
 In addition, to achieve this marginal improvement in demand estimation, a significant increase in model complexity must be managed.
 This increased complexity requires more resources to construct, error screen, and interpret simulation results, places severe constraints on the type of model updating approaches that may be practically employed, and generally requires far more experienced analysts to execute properly.